SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 - Certificate
     * "Certificate already exists: ```certificateReference```"
 - Uln
-    * "The apprentice's ULN should contain exactly 10 numbers"
+    * "ULN should contain exactly 10 numbers"
-    * "Cannot find apprentice with the specified Uln, FamilyName & Standard"
+    * "ULN, FamilyName and Standard not found"
 - Standard
-	* "A Standard should be selected"
+	* "Provide a Standard"
-    * "EPAO is not registered for this Standard"
+    * "Your organisation is not approved to assess this Standard"
-	* "StandardReference and StandardCode relate to different standards*
+	* "StandardReference and StandardCode must be for the same Standard*
 - CourseOption
-    * "Invalid course option for this Standard.
+    * "No course option available for this Standard.
 Must be empty"
     * "Invalid course option for this Standard.
 Must be one of the following: 'list of course options'" where 'list of course options' depends on the standard code, and can be obtained with
     ```http
     GET api/v1/certificate/options/(standard}
     ```
 - OverallGrade
-    * "Provide the grade the apprentice achieved"
+    * "Select the grade the apprentice achieved"
-    * "Invalid grade.
+    * "You must enter a valid grade.
 Must be one of the following: ```list of valid grades```", where 'list of valid grades' is: 'Pass', 'Credit', 'Merit', 'Distinction', 'Pass with excellence', 'No grade awarded' and can be obtained with
     ```http
     GET api/v1/certificate/grades
     ```
 - FamilyName
-    * "Enter the apprentice's family name"
+    * "Provide apprentice family name"
 - AchievementDate
     * "Provide the achievement date"
-    * "An achievement date cannot be before 01 01 2017"
+    * "Achievement date cannot be before 01 01 2017"
-    * "An achievement date cannot be in the future"
+    * "Achievement date cannot be in the future"
 - ContactName
-    * "Enter a contact name"
+    * "Provide a contact name"
 - Organisation
-    * "Enter an organisation"
+    * "Provide an organisation"
 - AddressLine1
-    * "Enter an address"
+    * "Provide an address"
 - City
-    * "Enter a city or town"
+    * "Provide a city or town"
 - Postcode
-    * "Enter a postcode"
+    * "Provide a postcode"
-	* "Enter a valid UK postcode"
+	* "Provide a valid UK postcode"

 ### 3. Update Certificate (Optional)